-Godfrey Kirke leaped from his chair, "He says that the body of a young girl was found in the East Branch to-day.
-Godfrey Kirke sank back in his seat.
-Mrs. Dotty smiled a hard little smile to herself as she closed the door and went away.
-She knew how many friends Bessie had.
-She shrewdly suspected if she were not found at one place she would be at another; and she was maliciously and plea antly conscious that she had given the hard-hearted old man genuino scare.
-Long the latter sat where she had left Thinking.
-For the first time in years he was thinking, sadly, seriously, rightful place, looked so proud and solemnly.
-Than sgiving-eve!
-In his wife's time the house used to be gay and cheerful on that night, so filled with com- snowy, shining silk, thinks this is a fort and bright anticipations, so odorous with the homely fragrance of good things in the kitchen, so delightfully merry with the brisk bustle attendant on the morrow's festivity.
-Now it was desolate, dreary, darksome with depressing and mutterable gloom.
+Long the latter sat where she had left Long the latter sat where she had left him.
+Thinking.
+For the first time in years he was thinking, sadly, seriously, solemnly.
+Than'sgiving-eve!
+In his wife's time the house used to be gay and cheerful on that night, so filled with comfort and bright anticipations, so odorous with the homely fragrance of good things in the kitchen, so delightfully merry with the brisk bustle attendant on the morrow's festivity.
+Now it was desolate. row's festivity.
+Now it was desolate, dreary, darksome with depressing and unutterable gloom.
 Whose fault was it?
-His! decided Go'lfrey Kirke, as savagely relentless to himself in this moment as he would have been to another.
+His! decided Golfrey Kirke, as savagely relentless to himself in this moment as he would have been to another.
 His!